ChrisLynch96/data-analytics/notes/decision-trees.md

 #### Adjusted R-square

+Since R-square is always positive and always increases as the number of terms in a model increases, it can be misleading as to the correctness of your model.

+*Adjusted R-square* Increases only if the new term improves the model more than would be expected by chance.

+Decreases when a predictor improves the model than less than would be expected by chance

+Can be negative

+#### Lasso Regression

+A shrinkage model that attempts to shrink the data points towards a central point, like the mean.

+Meant to encourage simple, sparse models.

 ### Ensemble Learning

 Real simple, take various different models, train them on the data, and combine the results

 Works because the overfitting component of various models cancel each other when combined

+Various kinds of Ensemble learning could be

+* Using different techniques for model creation
+* Using different training datasets
+* Using different IVs
+* Using different model parameters

+IV: fairly sure this is referring to *individual variables*.
+This is something like the $\alpha$ value used in regularisation to penalise overly complex models.

+So what's the result of Ensemble learning?

+* the most common outcome between all the different models (discrete outcome)
+* The average of the outcomes of the different models (continuous outcome)

 ### (brief) Regression refresher